passbolt/passbolt_help/_posts/hosting/update/2021-02-08-hosting-update-install-scripts.md

 {% include layout/row_start.html %}
 {% include layout/col_start.html column="7" %}

-# Pre-requisites
+## Pre-requisites

+For this tutorial, you will need:
+- A minimal CentOS 7 server.
+- Passbolt installed with the CentOS install script.

-## Find out where is your passbolt directory
+### Find out where is your passbolt directory

 All the commands hereafter should be done from inside your passbolt directory:
 ```bash